PranaytheSingh/relentless-sdk/README.md

 ```

 **Finding your username:** Go to your [Relentless dashboard](https://relentless.so/settings) → Settings.
 Your username is displayed under "Account" (e.g., `@johndoe`).

+**Note:** This SDK uses the public API endpoints which do not require authentication.

 ## API Methods